Serhii Adamchuk

 Serhii Adamchuk (born February 7, 1990) is a Ukrainian kickboxer.
-A professional competitor since 2008, Adamchuk is a former Glory featherweight champion and three time featherweight title challenger.
+A professional competitor since 2008, he is a former Glory featherweight champion and three time featherweight title challenger.

 Combat Press ranked him as a top ten featherweight kickboxer in the world between December 2015 and February 2017, June 2018 and March 2019, as well as between February 2021 and January 2022.
 He peaked at #2 in July 2016.